propelledanalytics/Tutorials/docs/index.md

 ## SparkSQL.jl release 1.1.0 announcement

 This post is announcing the release of SparkSQL.jl 1.1.0.
-The new features of this release are:
+New features of this release are:

 - DataFrames 1.2.2 support
 - A new progress meter that shows time elapsed and row count metrics.
 The progress meter provides visibility to processing status when moving larger datasets between Julia and Spark.